Sound of Drums (song)

 "Sound of Drums" is a song by English psychedelic rock band Kula Shaker, released as the lead single from their second studio album, Peasants, Pigs & Astronauts (1999).
-With lyrics by frontman Crispian Mills and music composed by the whole band, the track takes musical inspiration from American rock band the Doors and received production from Rick Rubin and George Drakoulias, as Mills wanted to track to have a more "American" sound than their previous works.
+With lyrics by frontman Crispian Mills and music composed by the whole band, the track takes musical inspiration from American rock band the Doors and received production from Rick Rubin and George Drakoulias, as Mills wanted the track to have a more "American" sound than their previous works.
 "Sound of Drums" was issued as a single on 20 April 1998 and debuted at number three on the UK Singles Chart the same month, becoming Kula Shaker's fifth and final top-10 hit in the United Kingdom.

 Background

 "Sound of Drums" was conceived in 1997, during recording sessions at Ocean Way Studios in Los Angeles.
 According to Crispian Mills, the band recruited Rick Rubin and George Drakoulias to produce the track since their previous album, K (1996), did not properly emulate the energy of their live performances.
 Mills stated that he was happy to be working in California since he could associate with people from different cultures and utilise their ideas for Kula Shaker's music.
 He also wanted to focus more on the song's instrumentation, centring it around the Hammond organ while keeping the band's 1960s influences intact.